jgclark/NotePlan-Plugins/README-Plugins.md

 # Plugin Architecture
 A work in progress by Eduard Metzger and Jonathan Clark, with support from the discord server community.

+## Triggering plugins
+There are potentially four ways plugin functionality can be triggered:
+1. By a `/command` typed at the start of a line in editor mode.
+2. By a command typed in the command bar (which can be triggered anywhere by ⌥⌘J)
+3. (Potentially) by a shortcut registered by the plugin
+4. (Potentially) on a regular timer

 ## File/Folder structure
 The new files and folders are in bold; the others are existing ones in NotePlan's data directory.